haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 This source is however missing geographic data, as it is just a picture taken from a PDF.
 To align this picture with our geographic data, we need to apply a process called georeferencing.

 ## Georeferencing

+Georeferencing is the process of associating geographic data (coordinates) to a digital or physical object, such as a map, image, or dataset, in our case a project plan  The goal of georeferencing is to establish a spatial reference for the object, enabling it to be positioned correctly within the Earth's coordinate system.

 - More points + more spacing == better?
 So, what needs to happen if the data is not up to date anymore?
 <!--stackedit_data: